Day-by-Day / March 3, 1803

 Jefferson's Mississippi strategy

-Washington, DC President Jefferson writes to a naturalist, surveyor, and scientist living in the Mississippi Territory, William Dunbar, explaining his strategy for obtaining New Orleans and the Floridas.
+In Washington City, President Jefferson writes to William Dunbar— a naturalist, surveyor, and scientist living in the Mississippi Territory who will soon lead his own Western expedition.
+In the letter, Jefferson explains his strategy for obtaining New Orleans and the Floridas.

 Washington Mar.
 3. 1803.